 Take a shower afterward and dry the area.

 Step 4 – Moisturize The Skin

 It is important to make sure that the calluses do not reappear and to do so you need to keep the area moisturized.
-Get a suitable moisturizer, preferably that contains shea butter, vitamin E and beeswax.
+Get a suitable moisturizer, preferably one that contains shea butter, vitamin E, and beeswax.

 Vitamin E provides moisture to the skin while the shea butter and beeswax ensure that it does not evaporate.
-Moreover, these ingredients are a rich source of nutrients for the skin and increase the overall health and texture of it.
+Moreover, these ingredients are a rich source of nutrients for the skin and increase its overall health and texture it.

 Make the application of moisturizer a part of your night routine if you do not want to see the calluses again.

-However, if you do see even a slight patch of skin that starts getting thick and hard again, bring lactic acid in the rotation.
+However, if you do see even a slight patch of skin that starts getting thick and hard again, bring lactic acid into the rotation.